LCH.Clearnet left off U.S. "systemic" list

 Those chosen as "systemically important" would gain access to the Fed Reserve's emergency lending facilities but would also be required to comply with tough new rules on capital, liquidity and how much exposure they can have to other firms.

-(Additional reporting by Rachelle Younglai in Washington; Editing by Kenneth Barry and Leslie Adler)
+(Reporting by Ann Saphir and Rachelle Younglai in Washington; Editing by Kenneth Barry)